natalievyh/todo_list/README.md

-To-do list to keep track of tasks
+To-do list app to keep track of tasks made with React Native